Keyj33k/Keyj33k/README.md

 <br>
 <div align="center">

-  ### If you stuck in a while loop, add a break statement.
+  ### The meaning of programming !includes to learn just a language.
+It means that you need to /* think in struct and */ knowing how to set a statement.

 </div>